2015 Esperance bushfires: Aid and relief

 On 21 November, the Minister for Justice, Michael Keenan, and the Premier of Western Australia, Colin Barnett, jointly announced that disaster assistance pursuant to the Commonwealth-State Natural Disaster Relief and Recovery Arrangements (NDRRA) had been activated for those affected by fire in the Shire of Esperance.
-Victims were eligible for personal hardship and distress assistance, personal and financial counseling, interest rate subsidies for small businesses and primary producers, and freight subsidies for primary producers.
+Victims were eligible for personal hardship and distress assistance, personal and financial counselling, interest rate subsidies for small businesses and primary producers, and freight subsidies for primary producers.

-The lord mayor of the City of Perth established a "Lord Mayor's Distress Relief Fund" to accept donations that would be distributed to the victims of the fires; donations to the fund included A$250,000 from CBH Group, A$100,000 from the WA state government, A$25,000 from BankWest, A$25,000 from Aurizon, and A$10,000 from the City of Bunbury.
+The lord mayor of the City of Perth established a "Lord Mayor's Distress Relief Fund" to accept donations that would be distributed to the victims of the fires; donations to the fund included A$250,000 from CBH Group, A$100,000 from the WA state government, A$25,000 from Bankwest, A$25,000 from Aurizon, and A$10,000 from the City of Bunbury.
 Over A$1 million was raised by the appeal.